Friday, July 11, 2025

 smooth information transmission, like oiling a motor reduces friction.
 In this

-analogy, stimuli are the fuel that powers the engine of our mind.
+analogy, stimuli are the fuel that powers the mind's engine.

 The book Emotional Reasoning: Insight into the Conscious Experience is published on August 30, 2024.